SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 #### Requirements
 * An Arduino with a crystal for it's main system clock (Or, if you happen to have a 500 Hz signal generator compatible with 5v)
   * Alternately. most oscilloscopes have a 1 kHz output. if this is the case, uncomment `#define ONEKHZMODE` - note that while this is a more accurate signal, there is more sampling noise due to the low granularity of the rather unsophisticated way we measure the time.
 * A tinyAVR 0-series, 1-series, or 2-series part.
 The 2-series overclock better.
+It must be soldered
 * A UPDI programming method (jtag2updi, or just serial adapter + resistor or Schottky diode)
 * Some jumpers to connect the two.